Stanford-le-Hope: Politics

-As of 2021, Stanford-le-Hope is represented on Thurrock Council by seven councillors from the Conservative Party - Shane Hebb, Terry Piccolo, James Halden, Gary Collins, Jack Duffin, Shane Ralph and Alex Anderson, and one Thurrock Independent councillor, Gary Byrne.
+As of 2021, Stanford-le-Hope is represented on Thurrock Council by seven councillors from the Conservative Party – Shane Hebb, Terry Piccolo, James Halden, Gary Collins, Jack Duffin, Shane Ralph and Alex Anderson, and one Thurrock Independent councillor, Gary Byrne.

-The 2021 Thurrock Council local election saw the Conservatives win every contested seat in East Thurrock, including - for the first time ever - neighbouring ward East Tilbury which saw the reelection of Cllr Sue Sammons who stood for the Conservative Party.
+The 2021 Thurrock Council local election saw the Conservatives win every contested seat in East Thurrock, including – for the first time ever – neighbouring ward East Tilbury which saw the reelection of Cllr Sue Sammons who stood for the Conservative Party.

-The serving Member of Parliament is Stephen Metcalfe from the Conservative Party, who was re-elected for the fourth time at the 2019 UK general election.
+Stephen Metcalfe of the Conservative Party represented the area in the House of Commons of the UK Parliament from 2010 until the 2024 UK general election which saw Metcalfe lose his seat, dropping to third place with 25.7% of the vote in the South Basildon and East Thurrock constituency.

+The serving Member of Parliament is now James McMurdock of Reform UK, who was elected in 2024 with a 98 vote majority.
+The close electoral race necessitated a recount, seeing James McMurdock win with 12,178 votes, narrowly beating the Labour candidate Jack Ferguson who received 12,080 votes.

+In 1931 the civil parish had a population of 4311.
 On 1 April 1936 the parish was abolished to form Thurrock.